 Dates.
 Regional Vice Presidents check with the Executive Director on meeting dates so as to preclude, as much as possible, two regional conferences on the same day.
-If possible, Regional Vice Presidents schedule ABC conferences so as not to coincide with the meeting dates of such conferences as CCCC and NBFA.
+If possible, Regional Vice Presidents schedule ABC conferences so as not to coincide with the meeting dates of such conferences as the Conference on College Composition and Communication (CCCC) and the National Business Education Association (NBEA).